AidinAz/course-description-similarity/README.md

 2. **Unique to Course 1** — topics present only in the first description
 3. **Unique to Course 2** — topics present only in the second description
 4. **Overall Assessment** — a qualitative judgment of how similar or different the courses are
+5. **Similarity Score** — a numeric score from 0–100 using a defined rubric

 ---